k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14_task_overview.md

 The following screenshot shows an example of the TDM Task List.

+/////////// Needs to be updated ////

   ![tasks list](images/tdm_task_list_window.png)

 1. Click **Show/Hide Columns** to open a popup window displaying the list of available fields for each task.
 Fields in green are displayed by default.

 2. To display additional fields, click the fields.

 3. To remove a field from the display, click the field:

+   ////////////////Update the screenshot///////////////

 ![show hide columms](images/task_list_show_hide_columns.png)